 Monetary assets and liabilities denominated in foreign currencies are translated at the prevailing rates of exchange as at the statement of financial position date.
 Revenues and expenses are translated at the exchange rates prevailing on the transaction dates.
-Exchange gains and losses are included in revenue over expenses.
+Exchange gains and losses are included in excess of revenues over expenses.